LovingXiaobing/NRegFreeCom/README.md

 * User free tools.
 Use SharpDevelop to build all C#.
 Use NMAKE/CL/MIDL and/or C++ template of SD to build all C++.
 Compile C++/C# in runtime and start processes to make tests more robust.
 * Investigate WiX and Import/Export reg to Xml projects which contain reg parsing and to XML code, drop support here or reuse then
 * Check Mono and write COM activation if needed for it
+* Migrate to CMAKE and CLANG
+* Write pure managed COM

 ##Q&A